A Mexico Beach Trip Packing List for Carry-On Only Travelers

 For every trip, regardless of how long I’m going for, I build a travel capsule wardrobe—basically, a travel wardrobe of roughly 10 items, plus PJs and underwear, that I can easily mix and match.
 For Mexico, this included:

-• 1 skirt, preferably a longer, flowy one that can be dressed up or down
+1 skirt: preferably one that can be dressed up or down.

-• 2 bathing suits.
-My favorite sustainable, travel-friendly brands for swimwear are Summersalt and Londre
+2 bathing suits.
+My favorite sustainable, travel-friendly brands for swimwear are Summersalt and women-owned Londre

 After getting together everything, I’ll pick my airport outfit from my packing list to save even more room in my bag.